drpetersonfernandes/SimpleLauncher/home.md

     - **Cxbx-Reloaded (Xbox):** Mounts `.xiso` files and launches `default.xbe`.
     - **ScummVM:** Mounts `.zip` files and launches the game via ScummVM's auto-detect feature.
     - **XBLA (Xbox 360):** Mounts `.zip` files and finds the game executable within the required nested folder structure.

+### Group Files by Folder
+The "Group Files by Folder" feature in Simple Launcher is designed to change how games are displayed and launched, particularly useful for certain types of emulators and ROM organizations.

+Here's a breakdown:

+**What it does:**
+When "Group Files by Folder" is enabled for a system, Simple Launcher will:
+*   Treat each subfolder within your designated system ROMs directory as a single "game" entry in the UI.
+*   If a game file is directly in one of the root system folders, it will be displayed as a single file.
+*   When you launch a "grouped" game (i.e., a folder), the emulator will be passed the path to that folder, rather than a specific file within it.

+**When it should be used:**
+This feature is primarily intended for **MAME emulators** where games often consist of multiple files (ROMs, CHD, etc.) organized within a single subfolder.
+By enabling this, Simple Launcher can present these multi-file games as single, manageable entries in your game list.

+**When it should NOT be used:**
+*   **With any non-MAME emulator:** The application explicitly warns that this feature is **only compatible with MAME emulators**.
+If you enable it for a system configured with a non-MAME emulator, the game launch will fail, and you will receive an error message.
+*   If your MAME ROMs are single `.zip` files directly in the system folder and you prefer them to be listed individually without grouping by their parent folder.

+**Requirements:**
+The absolute requirement to use "Group Files by Folder" is that the **emulator configured for that system MUST be a MAME emulator**.

+If you attempt to save a system configuration with "Group Files by Folder" enabled for a non-MAME emulator, Simple Launcher will display a warning message:
+> "You have enabled 'Group Files by Folder' but have configured a non-MAME emulator.
+This combination is not supported and will fail at launch.
+Are you sure you want to save these settings?"

+If you proceed to launch a game with this incompatible configuration, you will encounter an error:
+> "The 'Group Files by Folder' option is only compatible with MAME emulators.
+To use a different emulator, please edit the system settings and disable this option."

+In summary, use "Group Files by Folder" exclusively for your MAME systems to streamline the display and launch of multi-file arcade ROMs.

 ### Favorites Manager
 - Access via **Favorites -> Favorites** or the heart icon in the navigation panel.